sasjs/lint/README.md

 - Default: 2
 - Severity: WARNING

+### lineEndings

+This setting ensures the line endings in a file conform to the configured type.
+Possible values are `lf` and `crlf`.

+- Default: lf
+- Severity: WARNING

 ### lowerCaseFileNames

 On *nix systems, it is imperative that autocall macros are in lowercase.
 When sharing code between windows and *nix systems, the difference in case sensitivity can also be a cause of lost developer time.
 For this reason, we recommend that sas filenames are always lowercase.